BasKrueger/BasKrueger/README.md

 Like many of you I love video games.
 In fact, I enjoy them so much I started created my own.
 What started as a hobby (which in itself started with a bored friday afternoon in the 9. grade), has now become my profession.
 Of course this doesn't have to mean that I have to give up that hobby, so I continue working side projects.

 Below this introduction you can find a selected overview of some of the projects I worked on.
-Also feel free to contact me on [Linkedin](www.linkedin.com/in/baskrueger).

 <div align="center">